 Again, the lesson is clear: Look for the low-cost entry point and parlay revenues into expanding the business.

-Carrie H Johnson was divorced and living in low-income housing when she started a cleaning business with friends, she explains on her website.
-She built it into a multimillion dollar business with 165 employees.
+Carrie H Johnson was divorced and living in a low-income housing when she started a cleaning business with friends, she explains on her website.
+She built it into a multimillion-dollar business with 165 employees.

 Flea Market Vending

 Flea markets are alive and well in many places around the country, and you can locate the ones closest to you with an online guide.

 To start on a budget, find a market that lets you pay for space by the day (often less than $20).
 While you’re there, look around for a low-cost niche you can invest your profit into.

 What profit?
 That’s what you made by selling everything in your house that you otherwise would have given away or dumped at a rummage sale.